zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,031.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducation Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Download a Learnin g Guide for this episode.
+Download a Learning Guide for this episode.
 Our Learning Guides contain complete transcripts of  everything we say on the episode, in addition to vocabulary, sample sentence s, cultural notes, and a whole lot more.
 Go to our website for more information.
 I f you’re on Facebook, you can like us on Facebook.
 Go to facebook.com/eslpod.

 This episode is a dialogue between Danny and Carol about what’s called a “court case,” a legal action involving a judge and lawyers .
 Sounds like fun.
 Sounds expensive.
 Let’s get started.